abhayprasanna/abhayprasanna.github.io/gpt3/README.md

 Step 1: Get your API key from OpenAI - https://beta.openai.com/account/api-keys

-Step 2: Create the SmartBlock
+Step 2: Create the SmartBlock and update the core settings variables

 #SmartBlock GPT3